GlobedGD/argon-server/docs/server-api.md

 This describes the API that should be used by the server of a mod that wants to integrate Argon.
 For now it includes endpoints for retrieving server status and validating authtokens, but more might come in future for developers.

+For a quick example on how to correctly do auth, check the [Argon README](https://github.com/GlobedGD/argon), this document describes some exact details about the API.

 Requests to these endpoints don't *have* to have a specific user-agent, although it would be appreciated if you used something unique and something that would make it possible for us to know what mod your requests are for.
 For example `globed-server/1.0.0` is good, while `python-requests/2.32.0` is not.
 This way we could know who to contact in case there are issues.

 All endpoints here respond with status code 200 and a JSON object, unless critical errors happened or you are rate limited.
 You should **always** check the status code of the request - if it's not 200 then the data is not a JSON object and could be an error message.